Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 ## Generating the full PDF in the App

->!
-Note:
+> [!NOTE]
->!
-You currently have to restart the app for this step, but that will be fixed in the future
+> You currently have to restart the app for this step, but that will be fixed in the future

 First go to the `Global Config` and choose `PoDoFo` for the `Rendering Backend` option.